mikeCenters/NumberTextField/README.md

 ```

 ### .uiFont
-Set the font to be displayed.
+Set the font to be displayed within the text field.

+The modifier will accept a `UIFont` for complete control of the font.
+It will also accept dynamic text types, including weight and style modification.

 ### .textColor
 Set the text foreground color.